What is Sleep Apnea? – Las Vegas, NV

 - Problems involving medication and surgery – Certain medications may worsen obstructive sleep apnea, and complications following surgery can be more common.

 - Diabetes – There is scientific evidence that a lack of sleep could cause patients to achieve a pre-diabetic state.
-These conditions also connect backwards, as the presence of diabetes can contribute to sleep loss.
+These conditions also connect the other way, as the presence of diabetes can contribute to sleep loss.

 Contact Us to Learn More

 Have you been diagnosed with sleep apnea?
-Contact our Summerlin, NV practice today for the support and skilled assistance you need most.
-Dr. West can provide either oral appliance therapy or combined therapy to effectively combat sleep apnea, depending on your unique needs and preferences.
+Contact our Las Vegas, NV practice today for the support and skilled assistance you need.
+Dr. West can provide either oral appliance therapy or combined therapy to effectively combat sleep apnea depending on your unique needs and preferences.